-Your supportwill ensure that California’s historic sites are protected and its legacy continues.
+Your donation ensures that California’s historic sites are protected and its legacy continues.
 CPF donors provide critical support for our programs and share CPF’s mission to protect historic places in California.

 Working with a statewide coalition, CPF partnered with the AIA California Chapter and took the lead to secure passage of AB 1999.
 We raised the funds to hire a lobbyist and worked for nine months to get the best, most comprehensive bill possible.
 With no opposition to this bill, it went all the way to the Governor’s desk.
 Though the Governor vetoed the bill, we will continue to work with state leaders to enact a historic rehabilitation tax credit in California.

-Recognizing that the desert portion of Route 66 is the most threatened segment of the historic highway, the National Park Service collaborated with CPF to conduct the survey of the historic resources and road alignments of Route 66 from Needles to Pasadena.
+Recognizing that the desert portion of Route 66 is the most threatened segment of the historic highway, the National Park Service is working with CPF to conduct a survey of the historic resources and road alignments of Route 66 from Needles to Pasadena.

 CPF is working on the fifth phase of the Route 66 study with the National Park Service.
 The firm of Mead and Hunt will document the historic road alignments and historic resources of the historic Route 66- from Pasadena to Santa Monica.

 An overview of the work done to date was presented at the 2017 California Preservation Conference in Pasadena in May 2017.

 CPF received a grant from the National Trust for Historic Preservation to work with consultants Donna Graves and Shayne Watson to develop a Historypin site to map stories and images of LGBTQ history in California to supplement the San Francisco LGBT Historic Context Statement.